Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Understanding_absolute_&_relative_paths.md

 If you have a relative path, like `..` path which simply goes back, then ==the `relative` prop can be used to control the behavior of React Router. **A link can set to be "relative" to the _routes definitions_, or "relative" to the _browser URL_**==.

+By default, the `..` in relative links traverse the route hierarchy, not the URL segments.
+Adding `relative="path"` allows you to traverse the path segments instead.

 ```react
 function ProductDetailPage() {
   return <Link to=".." relative="route">Go back!</Link> //remove one segment from the currently active parent route path.
 This path is resolved relative to the route definitions, so goes up one level to the parent route "/", because <ProductDetailPage> is a children of a parent route "/"